Trajectory probability hypothesis density filter: Conclusions

 \section{Conclusions}

-In this paper we have presented the trajectory PHD filter and a Gaussian mixture implementation.
-The trajectory PHD filter fits in the context of assumed density filtering using sets of trajectories as state variable.
-It propagates a Poisson multitrajectory PDF through the filtering recursion and performs a KLD minimisation after each update step.
-Inspired by the PHD filter, the TPHD filter allows us to estimate the present trajectories at the current time in a computationally efficient way without arbitrary parameters such as labels.
+We have presented the trajectory PHD filter and a Gaussian mixture implementation.
+The trajectory PHD filter uses sets of trajectories as state variable to enable inference over the trajectories, without the need of evaluating all data association hypotheses.
+It is based on propagating a Poisson multitrajectory density through the filtering recursion and performing a KLD minimisation after each update step.

-The $L$-scan GMTPHD filter is an approximation of the GMTPHD with much lower computational burden.
-Its foundation is that measurements at the current time do not affect state estimates at time steps sufficiently far away in the past.
-This is achieved in a theoretically sound manner by resorting to the ADF framework with KLD minimisation.
-We use a single trajectory PDF that considers the last $L$ time steps jointly and the previous states independently.

-We have presented the GMTPHD filter for linear/Gaussian models.
-Nevertheless, as the GMPHD filter, the proposed algorithm can be adapted for nonlinear/non-Gaussian models using nonlinear Gaussian filters \cite{Sarkka_book13,Angel15_c}.
+We have also presented the computationally efficient $L$-scan GMTPHD filter for linear/Gaussian models, which can be adapted for nonlinear/non-Gaussian models using nonlinear Gaussian filters.

 \appendices{}